My aunt came into town and helped me rearrange my pantry. Once I knew what was in my pantry, it was easy to decide what to make for dinner.

 3. Once a month cooking

 Those are my three main goals for the pantry challenge.
-As I navigate through the challenge, I think I will come up with more goals than those 3.
+As I navigate the challenge, I think I will come up with more goals than those 3.

 Taco Crescent Bake